Income Tax E-Filing with ClearTax

 5. Registered PAN address

-From 1st July onwards, it is mandatory to link your PAN with Aadhaar and mention it in your IT returns.
+It is reccomended to link your PAN with Aadhaar and mention it in your IT returns.
 If you have applied for Aadhaar, you can mention the enrollment number in your returns.

 If I fail to furnish my return within the due date, will I be fined or penalized?Fee for default in furnishing return of income will be as follows: